anantkm/aboutme/README.md

  </head>
 <p>

 <div style="text-align: justify"> This page was created to showcase all the projects associated with the courses completed during my masters.
 This page serves as a index to all the projects that are hosted on the GitHub.
-Feel free to fork this project to customise :)
+Feel free to fork this project to customize :)
 </div>
 <br>

 <div style="text-align: justify"> I have chosen "COMPC" - Information Technology as my stream as it provides flexibility to choose the courses that I'm interested in.
-All my courses can devided into 3 main streams - Research, Machine Learning and Software Engineering.
+All my courses can be divided into 3 main streams - Research, Machine Learning and Software Engineering.
 </div>
 </p>